OL3s/Pet-Game/README.md

 ---
 # 🛠️ How to Copy and Update the Project
-### 📝 Getting Started: Project Setup & Workflow

-To easily copy and update this project, you need to have a few tools and follow a simple workflow.
-The process is divided into three clear steps:

-1. 🖥️ **Prepare Your Computer**
-   Ensure Git is installed so you can manage project files and updates.

-2. 📥 **Copy the Project to Your Computer from GitHub**
-   Download a local copy of the project so you can work on it.

-3. 💾 **Save Your Changes and Sync with the Online Project**
-   Learn how to save your work and keep your local copy up to date with the latest changes.

-Use the guide below to follow each step in detail.

 ## 1. 🖥️ **To make Git work properly, you need to have Git installed on your computer.**